NHS Choices Condition

 With treatment, the prognosis for OCD is good, and some people will achieve a complete cure.
 Even if a complete cure is not achievable, treatmentÂ can reduce the severity of a personâs symptoms and help them to achieve a good quality of life.

-A form of psychotherapy, known as cognitive behavioural therapy (CBT), can be very successful in helping many people with OCD.Back to the Embarrassing Bodies Condition Guide or view information about Obsessive Compulsive Disorder on www.nhs.co.uk »
+A form of psychotherapy, known as cognitive behavioural therapy (CBT), can be very successful in helping many people with OCD.view information about Obsessive Compulsive Disorder on www.nhs.co.uk »

 The information provided on this website (including any NHS Choices medical information) is for use as information or for educational purposes only and is not a substitute for professional medical care by a qualified doctor or other qualified healthcare professional.
 We do not warrant that any information included within this site will meet your health or medical requirements.
 This Embarrassing Bodies site does not provide any medical or diagnostic services so you should always check with a health professional if you have any concerns about your health.